UNO-Babb/Lab10/README.md

 lon = covid['Long_'].values
 confirmed = covid['Confirmed'].values
 ```
-That was the data when we ran this project in the spring.
-Here is the data today:
+That was the data when we ran this project in the spring of 2020.
+Here is the data from last October:

 ```
 covid = pd.read_csv('data/10-30-2020.csv')